Kiwi in California wildfires: Jody Brettkelly wonders what will come next

 "The mover said that just in August he'd already moved 12 people from the Bay Area to Idaho, he's basically just driving his truck back and forth," Coldiron says.

 "So many people are saying, 'I can't stand it any more'," says Brettkelly.
-"Even [California Governor] Gavin Newsom says this is the new normal....it's going to be next year and the year after.
+"Even [California Governor] Gavin Newsom says this is the new normal ... it's going to be next year and the year after.
 People are saying, why should I stay in the Bay Area where it's so expensive?"

 Their youngest, Cy, 16, has been home schooling since early March and has no idea when he'll be returning to the classroom.

-"Distance learning is pretty tough....it's about being disciplined, there's no one forcing you to do the work," Cy says.
+"Distance learning is pretty tough ... it's about being disciplined, there's no one forcing you to do the work," Cy says.

-The good news is he's started surfing as a Covid risk-free sport, and taught himself to trade on the stock market with the money he earns from child minding.
+The good news is he's started surfing as a Covid-risk-free sport, and taught himself to trade on the stock market with the money he earns from child minding.

 Brettkelly says it's been a "totally s**t year, constant fire and police sirens, scary day and night.